RVshare.com

 • Mileage: 211 miles

-• Fun Fact: US-127 is home to the World's Longest Yard Sale, which sees thousands of sellers set up in six states around the first weekend in August.
+• Fun fact: US-127 is home to the World's Longest Yard Sale, which sees thousands of sellers set up in six states around the first weekend in August.

-Top RV Rentals in Knoxville, Tennessee
+Top RV Rentals Near Knoxville, Tennessee

-Nearby National Parks
+National Parks

 Great Smoky Mountains National Park